danakj/Advent-of-Code-2020/JOURNAL.md

 Since the difficulty of problems is increasing, and I am starting to as a result split my solution up into composable functions, I should also probably start writing unit tests.
 I think rust seems to make that easy to do but I haven't tried yet.
 Some simple tests of my edge cases would let me spend a lot less time debugging I suspect.

 So overall today I think I learnt things I want/should do/improve rather than mistakes I was making in the language itself.
 The language mostly stayed out of my way again today, other than the way it forces you to think about your types a bit but in a way that I don't mind because it results in code that runs reasonably at each step of the way.

+## Day 5 of Learning

+I solved the problem for day 12.
+Along the way I used a number of rust concepts again.

+Structs.
+Nothing new here.

+Enums.
+I was going to write a struct for one piece of data with 2 fields, but I realized an enum with an argument for each variant would do the same job and seemed nicer to work with.

+Impls.
+I implemented `std::fmt::Display` for my enums and I actually understood what I was writing this time!

+Rebinding.
+This was new for me, being free to write `let` instead of making something mutable is nice, esp for things like fn arguments.

+Unit tests!!!
+Ok singular.
+I wrote one enormous test for my most tricky logic function.
+It meant that when I finally compiled and ran my part 1 solution it worked the first try.

+`anyhow::Result`, which is part of the `anyhow` crate, along with the `?` operator.
+I tried to work with `std::result::Result`, but mixing the Err types with `io::Result` got very confusing for my beginner self.
+But I learnt about `anyhow` at work today and thought I should try it, and it was great.
+I made any function that could have surprises return a `Result` instead of doing a panic!, which I am sure [Linus would be happy about too](https://lore.kernel.org/lkml/20210414184604.23473-1-ojeda@kernel.org/T/#ma8f901fffc0badc0f5a9a52046d984c4bb428dec).
+Those folks probably understand how to get `std::result::Result` to play with other error types though.